Pittsburgh Lawyer For Noncompete Disputes

 Pennsylvania's Attorney General has supported the FTC's proposed ban on noncompetes, but Pa has yet to outright ban non-compete agreements.
 Thus, in Pa, a non-compete will be enforceable, unless the Plaintiff can show that the non-compete is (1) reasonably limited in scope, (2) necessary to protect the employer's important business interest, (3) supported by consideration, and (4) reasonable as to not impose an undue hardship on the employee.

-Has PA Banned Non-Compete Enforcement?
+Has Pennsylvania Banned Non-Compete Enforcement?

 Can a Court Re-Write the Agreement?